niarobles-design/niarobles-design.github.io/projects/strategic-ux-research.md

 **The user needs an easy and comprehensive way of discovering interesting titles available at their cinema**

-{% include image.html image="projects/strategic-ux-research/experience-comic.png" %}
+{% include image.html image="projects/strategic-ux-research/experience-comic.png" text="Storyboard" %}

 ### Goal Statement

 Create a movie trailers app designed **to help movie-goers and movie-lovers plan the best cinema experiences** by allowing them to easily and comprehensively discover interesting titles available at their cinema.

-{% include image.html image="projects/strategic-ux-research/cinema-app-broad-storyboard.png" %}
+{% include image.html image="projects/strategic-ux-research/cinema-app-broad-storyboard.png" text="Storyboard" %}

 ### Effectiveness Metrics